ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Being Promoted into Management/Leadership

-If you're being promoted into a management role and have invested time in developing management skills, or if you have experience and a track record as a manager, then it's likely you won t find this transition very scary, and your goal will be to continue leveling up as a manager.
+If you're being promoted into a management role and have invested time in developing management skills, or if you have experience and a track record as a manager, then it's likely you won't find this transition very scary, and your goal will be to continue leveling up as a manager.
 If this is your first management role, however, you'll have a larger mountain to climb.

 People management is an entirely new skill set from the technical skills that got you your promotion.
 Technical skills are of course a prerequisite to being a good technical manager, but they're far from sufficient.
 Understanding this, and developing the additional skill set that your new role requires, will be key to succeeding as a manager.